 Add peanuts in a large pot.
 Cover with water and seasonings and stir.

 Bring to a boil.
-Reduce heat to medium-low and allow the mixture to simmer for 2-3 hours, until peanuts are softened.
+Reduce the heat to medium-low and let the mixture simmer for 2-3 hours until the peanuts soften.

 How soft should the boiled peanuts be?

-It’s really up to you, but they shouldn’t be hard.
-I like mine soft and tender, but not mushy.
-I suggest tasting a peanut after 2 hours to see if there as soft as you like them.
+It's really up to you, but they shouldn't be hard.
+I like mine soft and tender but not mushy.
+I suggest tasting a peanut after 2 hours to see if it's as soft as you like it.

 How to eat a boiled peanut

-I like to eat my boiled peanuts the same way I eat sunflower seeds and I put the entire peanut in my mouth, shell and all.
+I like to eat boiled peanuts like sunflower seeds and put the entire peanut in my mouth, including the shell.
 I then slightly bite on the shell, remove the peanut and juices, and spit out the shell.

 Others eat boiled peanuts by carefully opening the shell before eating the peanuts inside.

-Either way is fine, just don’t eat the shell.
+Either way is fine; don't eat the shell.

-Yes!
-You can freeze boiled peanuts.
-I like to freeze them in the brine in smaller bags.
-I let them defrost overnight before consuming.
+You can also freeze boiled peanuts.
+I like to freeze them in the brine in smaller bags, letting them defrost overnight before consuming them.

 Recipe Notes and Tips

-• For the salt and vinegar peanuts, reduce the amount of water to 1.5 cups to add to the 2.5 cups vinegar.
-You could also use vinegar powder instead if you don’t want your entire house smelling like vinegar.
+- For the salt and vinegar peanuts, reduce the water to 1.5 cups to add to the 2.5 cups vinegar.
+You could also use vinegar powder instead if you don’t want your entire house to smell like vinegar.

 More Snack Recipes